superduper-io/superduper/docs/hr/content/docs/reusable_snippets/insert_data.md

         def do_insert(data):
             schema = None

-            if schema is None and datatype is None: data = [Document({'x': x}) for x in data] db.execute(table_or_collection.insert_many(data))
+            if schema is None and (datatype is None  or isinstance(datatype, str)) : data = [Document({'x': x}) for x in data] db.execute(table_or_collection.insert_many(data))
-            elif schema is None and datatype is not None: data = [Document({'x': datatype(x)}) for x in data] db.execute(table_or_collection.insert_many(data))
+            elif schema is None and datatype is not None and isintance(): data = [Document({'x': datatype(x)}) for x in data] db.execute(table_or_collection.insert_many(data))
             else: